 On a positive note, Flylady inspired me to create my own cleaning checklist.

-I created a binder filled with packing checklists and detailed cleaning lists that I can refer to whenever I need.
+I created my own Organized Motherhood Home Binder filled with packing checklists and detailed cleaning lists that I can refer to whenever I need.
 Then I simplified my regular cleaning into a one-page printable cleaning checklist that I can reuse every quarter.

-But if you’re looking for a complete cleaning planner to stay on track with your regular cleaning as well as room-by-foom checklists, get the Organized Motherhood Cleaning Planner HERE.
+But if you’re looking for a complete cleaning planner to stay on track with your regular cleaning as well as room-by-room checklists, get the Organized Motherhood Cleaning Planner HERE.

 Be More Intentional With How You Spend Your Time